 Life without parole is found in a number of states and in all regions of the world, for example in Bulgaria, England and Wales, Estonia, Kenya, Sweden, Turkey, Ukraine, and the USA.
 In some countries, like the USA and Turkey, there may be no possibility of release under any circumstance.
 In some, such as Vietnam, amnesties are usually granted after a prisoner has served 20 to 30 years, and in others – for example, Bulgaria and Sweden – prisoners can petition the government for a pardon.

 Life-sentenced prisoners often experience differential treatment and worse conditions of detention than other categories of prisoners.
-This includes: solitary confinement or semi-isolation for long and indeterminate periods of time; inadequate living facilities; imprisonment under a high-security regime based on the nature of sentence rather than on an individual risk assessment; excessive use of handcuffing or other disciplinary measures; limited visitation entitlements; and exclusion from education and rehabilitation programmes.
+This includes: solitary confinement or semi-isolation for long and indeterminate periods of time; inadequate living facilities; imprisonment under a high-security regime based on the nature of the sentence rather than on an individual risk assessment; excessive use of handcuffing or other disciplinary measures; limited visitation entitlements; and exclusion from education and rehabilitation programmes.

 Countries that abolish the death penalty tend to not only replace capital punishment with life imprisonment without parole, but at the same time widen the array of offences which carry this maximum sentence.